 Platform setup and licensing covers configuring the campaign environment, building the consumer-facing entry experience, and connecting the validation engine to your campaign rules.
 This is typically a fixed cost at the start of the engagement.

 OCR processing and validation is often a variable cost based on submission volume.
 Estimate your expected entry volume before you go out for quotes: this is the single biggest driver of variability.
+The manual-review layer alone can be substantial: if 15% of submissions on a 50,000-entry campaign need human review, that is 7,500 cases, each with its own turnaround time and cost per review.

 Fraud prevention and manual review add cost but protect your reward budget.
 A platform that removes these layers to offer a lower headline price is transferring the fraud risk to you.
 If manipulated receipts get through and rewards are issued incorrectly, the saving on the platform fee will not cover the liability.